Flexible Representative Democracy: An Introduction with Binary Issues

 \subsection{Contributions}

-We introduce Flexible Representative Democracy (FRD), a new model of interactive democracy which smoothly transitions, at the discretion of the voters, between Representative Democracy and Direct Democracy.
+We introduce Flexible Representative Democracy (FRD), a new class of voting systems with the ability to transition smoothly, at the discretion of the voters, between Representative Democracy and Direct Democracy.
 Our proposal for FRD solves standing issues in the literature on interactive democracy including maintaining a fixed, elected committee to generate legislation and making delegation cycles impossible.
-We analyze our model in decision making scenarios involving binary, symmetric issues and (1) show that electing an optimal set of representatives is hard for any large-scale Representative Democracy that uses a multi-winner voting rule, (2) investigate the performance of various deterministic multi-winner voting rules to select committees, (3) demonstrate the theoretical ability of issue-specific delegations under FRD to overcome the limitations of Representative Democracy, and (4) provide empirical results demonstrating that FRD outperforms both Representative Democracy and Proxy Voting for representing the will of the voters.
+We analyze our model in decision making scenarios involving binary, symmetric issues and (1) show that electing an optimal set of representatives is hard for any large-scale Representative Democracy that uses a multi-winner voting rule, (2) investigate the performance of various deterministic multi-winner voting rules to select representatives, (3) demonstrate the theoretical ability of issue-specific delegations under FRD to overcome the limitations of Representative Democracy, and (4) provide empirical results demonstrating that FRD outperforms both Representative Democracy and Proxy Voting in terms of emulating Direct Democracy.